grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

 ### Testing the configuration in a backend data source plugin

-In the following example, the configuration of a backend data source plugin is tested.
-The configuration editor form is populated with valid configuration values, and then the `Save & test` button is clicked.
-Clicking `Save & test` calls Grafana backend to save the configuration and then passes configuration to the plugin's backend health check endpoint.
+In the following example, the configuration editor form is populated with valid values then the `Save & test` button is clicked.
+Clicking `Save & test` calls the Grafana backend to save the configuration, then passes configuration to the plugin's backend health check endpoint.
 The test will be successful only if both calls yields a successful status code.

 ```ts title="configurationEditor.spec.ts"
 test('"Save & test" should be successful when configuration is valid', async ({